Vizzuality/vizzuality/README.md

 When you add a new project it would be great if you could consult and [update this table](https://docs.google.com/spreadsheets/d/171t8Nkwt80hM3bK_sBKNMjOcrw53c8_n2CecwZL-2OE/edit#gid=0).
 It'll help make sure we're putting the most important projects in the right places!

+## Order of Modules Projects (11/05/2015)
+From now on, you can modify the order of project's module appearance.
+In order to do that you have to do two things:

+1. Add dashes and tabulations.

+Example:

+**BEFORE**:

+    text_left:
+        title: One eye in the sky...
+        description: We are losing around 18 million ha of forest every year, according to the latest estimates.
+With enhanced satellite capabilities and analysis of earth observations, we can monitor changes to our planet more easily than ever before
+        image: GFW-high1.png

+**NOW**:

+    -   text_left:
+            title: One eye in the sky...
+            description: We are losing around 18 million ha of forest every year, according to the latest estimates.
+With enhanced satellite capabilities and analysis of earth observations, we can monitor changes to our planet more easily than ever before
+            image: GFW-high1.png

+    You should add dashes for every module you want to add.
+Be careful and tab properly (see differences in the example).
+Dashes and tabulations are mandatory.

+2. Putting order:

+The order you choose in the markdown is the order that it will display in the web.

+Example:

+If you have the next modules in your markdown:

+    -text_left: randomContentProperties,
+    -video: randomVideoProperties,
+    -map: randomMapProperties

+In the web you will see the next order: text_left, video, map (from top to bottom).

 ## Contributing

 1. Fork it!